MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-08-19-static-c-analysis-with-pvs-studio.md

 date: 2024-08-19 06:00:00 +0100
 ---

-This blog post goes over how a student can statically analyze their C code with [PVS-Studio](https://pvs-studio.com/en/) for free on Ubuntu.
+This blog post goes over how a student can statically analyze their C (and C++) code with [PVS-Studio](https://pvs-studio.com/en/) for free on Ubuntu.

 The PVS-Studio team wrote a fascinating post called [100 bugs in Open Source C/C++ projects](https://pvs-studio.com/en/blog/posts/cpp/a0079/), which I highly recommend checking out.